quicwg/base-drafts/draft-ietf-quic-recovery.md

 congestion window acknowledged.

-When first entering congestion avoidance, when a packet is declared lost, or when the ECN-CE count is detected, the congestion controller halves the congestion window, reduces the slow start threshold to the resulting size, and enters the recovery period.
+When first entering congestion avoidance, when a packet is declared lost, or when the ECN-CE count is increased, the congestion controller halves the congestion window, reduces the slow start threshold to the resulting size, and enters the recovery period.